Aliases for IDH1 Gene

 GeneCards Summary for IDH1 Gene

 IDH1 (Isocitrate Dehydrogenase (NADP(+)) 1, Cytosolic) is a Protein Coding gene.
 Diseases associated with IDH1 include Glioma Susceptibility 1 and Metaphyseal Enchondromatosis With D-2-Hydroxyglutaric Aciduria.
-Among its related pathways are Peroxisome and NADPH regeneration.
+Among its related pathways are Metabolism and Citrate cycle (TCA cycle).
 GO annotations related to this gene include protein homodimerization activity and magnesium ion binding.
 An important paralog of this gene is IDH2.